FRC900/ros2_networktables_bridge_host/README.md

 ros_networktables_bridge_host is a ROS package that bridges ROS (Robot Operating System) to the roboRIO using NetworkTables and JSON formatted NT entries.
 This project aims to provide a seamless integration between FRC (FIRST Robotics Competition) robots using WPILib and ROS, enabling advanced robot control, sensor integration, and autonomy.
 It's a cousin project to the Java client <https://github.com/frc-88/ROSNetworkTablesBridge>

+**This version has been converted to the appropriate ROS2 syntax but has not been thoroughly tested.
+Original ROS version created by FRC 88 (TJ^2).**

 # Features

 - Connects WPILib-based FRC robots with ROS using NetworkTables